CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 Within Hamun Kost's tent lies a well-appointed traveling suite, including a cot, a chair, a writing desk with supplies, and a clothing chest.
-Inside the chest, there is a leather bag containing 35 silver pieces, 20 electrum pieces, 20 gold pieces, 5 platinum pieces, one pearl (100 gold pieces), a potion of healing, a scroll of darkness enclosed in a bone tube, and a small jeweled box (valued at 25 gold pieces) containing an ancient Netheril ring of protection—the Red Wizard's most intriguing discovery thus far.
+Inside the chest, there is a leather bag containing 35 silver pieces, 20 electrum pieces, 20 bronze coins, 5 platinum pieces, one pearl (100 bronze coins), a potion of healing, a scroll of darkness enclosed in a bone tube, and a small jeweled box (valued at 25 bronze coins) containing an ancient Netheril ring of protection—the Red Wizard's most intriguing discovery thus far.

 #### Awarding Experinece Points